chinmoybhakta/fancy_custom_navbar_package/README.md

-# Your Flutter Package Name
+# Fancy Custom NavBar

-A short and attractive description of what your package does.
+A beautiful, animated, and customizable bottom navigation bar with SVG support and concave dividers.

 ---